metasfresh/metasfresh-documentation/_webui_collection/EN/ProductionCompletion.md

 1. In the production window, click on the product you want to produce, e.g. "Carrots chopped".
  ![](assets/ProductionCompletion_ProductionWindow.png)

-1. Select "Receive HUs" via the quick actions button.
+1. Select "Receive HUs" via the quick actions button.<br>
  ![](assets/ProductionCompletion_Receive_1.png)<br>
  >Note: If the product was assigned Packing Instructions, this will appear on the quick actions button instead of "Receive HUs".
    ![](assets/ProductionCompletion_Receive_2.png)